The Challenge of Whole Home Backup Power

 Today, relatively few solar + storage systems can deliver on providing backup power to an entire home or property.
 Simply delivering power to all the circuits in a home during an outage, let alone powering the entire home, can be challenging for solar + storage systems to deliver.
 Why is that?

-The answer comes down to the National Electric Code (NEC, NFPA 70).
-Article Section 702.4 of the NEC states that an automatic optional standby system such as a Battery Energy Storage System (BESS) is required to be sized for the entire load or the maximum load that will be connected by a load management system if such a system is present.
-In other words, the ESS you select for your project must cover 100% of the potential load of circuits that transfer to it during an outage.
+The answer comes down to the National Electric Code.
+Article Section 702.4 of the NEC states that an automatic optional standby system such as a generator or Battery Energy Storage System (BESS) is required to be sized for the entire transferred load.
+In other words, the ESS you select for your project must cover 100% of the circuits that transfer to it at their peak potential load.
 You cannot connect a 5kW battery to a 200A panel containing circuits that might demand 20kW if simultaneously powered because that system would be designed to fail.

 To keep project costs down, installers typically down-select circuits to the bare essentials rather than installing enough battery storage to power the entire property.
 This is why the most common configuration in solar + storage backup power is the sub-panel configuration.
 In a sub-panel configuration, essential loads such as lighting, security, and refrigeration are moved out of the main panel and into a “protected’ or “essential” loads panel.
 In the event of an outage, the standby ESS transfers power to these loads, and these loads only.
 The essentials are powered while the rest of the home goes dark.
 This is fine for some families, but as solar + storage goes mainstream and as rolling blackouts become a common occurrence for many across the U.S., people are looking for more power and more capacity to keep their entire home running.
 Home has always been a sanctuary, where people need to have the feeling of being safe and secure.
 In 2020, that is the case now more than ever before and as people are spending more time at home, installers are finding themselves doing more work with load management technologies.